General Assembly of Unitarian and Free Christian Churches: Early Modern Britain

 Christopher Hill states that ideas such as anti-Trinitarianism, which scholars trace back to ancient times, were an integral part of "the lower-class heretical culture which burst into the open in the 16th century".
 The cornerstones of this culture were anti-clericalism (opposition to the power of the Church) and a strong emphasis on biblical study, but there were specific heretical doctrines that had "an uncanny persistence".
 In addition to anti-Trinitarianism, there was a rejection of predestination and an embrace of millenarianism, mortalism, and hermeticism.
-Such ideas became "commonplace to 17th century Baptists, Levellers, Diggers, Seekers, … early Quakers and other radical groupings which took part in the free-for-all discussions of the English Revolution".
+Such ideas became "commonplace to 17th century ...
+Levellers, Diggers, Seekers, ... early Quakers and other radical groupings which took part in the free-for-all discussions of the English Revolution".

 After the restoration of the Stuart monarchy and the resulting Act of Uniformity 1662, about 2,000 ministers left the established Church of England (the Great Ejection).
 Following the Act of Toleration 1689, many of these ministers preached in non-conforming congregations.
 The modern Unitarian denomination's origins lay within this group of Protestants, the English Presbyterians, who were reluctant to become Dissenters.
-However, by the late 18th century, the influx of General Baptist congregations to the denomination established a direct lineage to this radical milieu—although by now, much of the heretical culture stigma no longer existed.
+However, by the late 18th century, the influx of some liberal, Unitarian General Baptists of the General Assembly of General Baptists to the denomination, with roots to the 17th century Caffynite Controversy, established a direct lineage to this milieu—although by now, much of the heretical culture stigma no longer existed.